adrianlarion/simple-awk/README.md

 ```
 * will output:
 `lot`
-* substring returns a portion of the string. first arg is the string. second is the index from where to start cutting.
+* substring returns a portion of the string.
+First arg is the string.
+Second is the index from where to start cutting.
 The indexing begins from 1, NOT 0.
 So first char is at index 1.
 The final (optional) arg is the length of the cut.
 * Read it as: get 3 chars from the first char (including the first char).
 * If you don't pass the third arg (length) it will cut until the end of string.
-* Use it in a oneliner to print the first X chars of every line ` awk '{print substr($0,1,10)}' file.txt`
+* Use it in a one-liner to print the first X chars of every line ` awk '{print substr($0,1,10)}' file.txt`

 #### String funcs - gensub